R-a-dio/Android-app/README.md

   - Song Length
   - Listener Count
   - Song
+  - Navigation Drawer (Access by swiping to the right from the left end)
 * Requests Activity
   - List of songs matching a search query
   - Allows requests if able